-- 471. African Culture.
+- 471. AFRICAN CULTURE.
 A study of the history and development of the peoples of Africa.
 3 credits first semester. - 473.
 ASIATIC CULTURE.
 A study of the history and development of the peoples of Asia.

-3 credits first semeser. - 474.
-AMERICAN NEGRO CULTURE.
+3 credits first semester. - 474.
+AMERICAN NECRO CULTURE.
 A social study of the American Negro and his environment with stress upon Marxian and other interpretations of development in politics, economics, and art.
+3 credits second semester.